 Is It Ok To Be Imperfect?

-We all know the very famous Harry Potter, and I came across one beautiful quote via Professor Dumbledore where he tells Harry that there is never a perfect answer in this messy, emotional world.
+We all know the very famous Harry Potter, and I came across one beautiful quote from Professor Dumbledore where he tells Harry that there is never a perfect answer in this messy, emotional world.
 Perfection is beyond the reach of humankind, beyond the reach of magic.
 In every shining moment of happiness is that drop of poison: the knowledge that pain will come again.
-Be honest with those you love, show your pain.
+Be honest with those you love, and show your pain.
 To suffer is as human as to breathe.

 I wonder the day we become perfect, what will we do next?
 What will we thrive for?
-If all our goals are accomplished, if we become the most perfect version of us and if I become the most perfect blogger, what will I do next?
+If all our goals are accomplished, if we become the most perfect version of ourselves and if I become the most perfect blogger, what will I do next?

 For me, the pressure of sustaining and retaining that perfectionism is higher than the pressure of becoming perfect in everything I do.
 I would like to be imperfect because, through this process, I never cease to learn, grow, and live.
-The day I will know everything, I might not even like it anymore.
+The day I knew everything, I might not even like it anymore.

 Six imperfect challenges a woman faces in her daily life

 We try to become a perfect daughter in law to please our mother in law who doesn’t even like us and just to be in her good books we start to lose ourselves, what will we be left with us in the end?
-We try to look pretty all the time so that our husband could still find us attractive, we try to fit into the motherhood mania and try to be perfect in culinary skills too.
+We try to look pretty all the time so that our husbands can still find us attractive, we try to fit into the motherhood mania and try to be perfect in culinary skills too.

 For some women, these things come naturally, and some force and pressurize themselves to match them, compete with them, and even exceed them, which leaves them anxious and agitated in the end.
-Drop each of the baggage you are holding to, drop all the layers of expectations and pressure you are hoarding just to look perfect all the time.
+Drop each of the baggage you are holding to, and drop all the layers of expectations and pressure you are hoarding just to look perfect all the time.
 Only then you will discover your true self and you will love what you are becoming in the process.

 Here are the challenges we go through in our daily life as a woman: